steven-mi/deep-learning-frameworks/README.md

 # deep-learning-frameworks
-This repository contains some notebooks which acts as introduction and exercise to tensorflow
+This repository contains some notebooks which acts as introduction and exercise to deep learning frameworks

+## Tensorflow

+## Pytorch